-- Be careful using delete as it can also affect the Event, Status and Movement tables. - b) Words with a word value of less than 13 are assumed to be movement words by the Interpreter and cause the message "I can't go in that direction," to be printed instead of "I can't".
+- a) Be careful using delete as it can also affect the Event, Status and Movement tables. - b) Words with a word value of less than 13 are assumed to be movement words by the Interpreter and cause the message "I can't go in that direction," to be printed instead of "I can't". - c) When entries in the Event, Status and Movement tables are affected, the Editor may take a few minutes to delete a word.